Sports broadcasting is changing in the Internet age. Here’s why.

 The Changing Landscape of Sports Broadcasting

 The second group consisted of people who watched sports for the sport itself.
 They didn’t care about individual teams or players.
 They just wanted to watch the game.
-If they weren’t particularly passionate about a particular sport, they might have even gone for the game’s entertainment value.
+They might have even gone for the game’s entertainment value if they weren’t particularly passionate about a particular sport.

 The third group consisted of people who wanted to watch specific teams or players.
-They’d follow their team because they liked the players, or because they were fans of a certain player or team.
+They’d follow their team because they liked the players or were fans of a certain player or team.

-Today, sports streaming has changed so much that these three groups are becoming obsolete.
-People used to only watch sports as a hobby or a job.
-Now they’re watching sports on TV as a lifestyle activity.
-Sports are big business and sports fans are becoming a bigger part of that.
+Sports streaming has changed so much that these three groups are becoming obsolete today.
+People used to watch sports only as a hobby or a job.
+Now, they’re watching sports on TV as a lifestyle activity.
+Sports are big business, and sports fans are becoming a bigger part of it.
 They aren’t just spectators anymore.
 They’re participants, too.

 A Look Ahead at the Future of Sports Broadcasting

-The future of sports broadcasting is already here.
-In fact, it’s been here for years.
+The future of sports broadcasting is already here—in fact, it’s been here for years.
 We’ve long used technology to enhance our experience of the games we love.
-From instant replays to live streaming, we’ve enjoyed improvements that have brought us closer to the action, and have also allowed us to better enjoy the game from anywhere, at any time.
+From instant replays to live streaming, we’ve enjoyed improvements that have brought us closer to the action and allowed us to enjoy the game better from anywhere, at any time.

 Conclusion

 Sports broadcasters are currently at a crossroads.
-They have traditionally been the biggest players in the sports media business.
-But, the Internet is changing everything.
+They have traditionally been the most prominent players in the sports media business.
+But the Internet is changing everything.
 If you’re thinking about investing in sports broadcasting, you need to consider these three changes.
-First, is the rise of social media?
-Second, is the growing number of people who have no interest in watching sports?
+First, is there a rise in social media?
+Second, is there a growing number of people who have no interest in watching sports?
 Finally, the emergence of new, disruptive players in the market.